In this tutorial, we are going to study a very common SDLC model – the Prototype Model. So, let’s begin.

 In software development, sometimes the clients are vague about what they want.
 They have a basic idea about the product they wish to develop.
 But not the detailed requirements or detailed functionalities of the product.
 In such scenarios, clients opt for the prototype of the product.

 A prototype is a model or sample of a product made for the client’s evaluation and feedback regarding the desired finishing product.
-After studying the prototype, the client can decide on what all features they need in the desired product.
+After studying the prototype, the client can decide on the features they need in the desired product.

 This methodology or SDLC model is called Software Prototype Model.

 What is Prototype Model?

 The Prototype model is one of the software development life cycle models in which a prototype is built with minimal requirements.
 This prototype is then tested and modified based on the feedback received from the client until a final prototype with desired functionalities gets created.
 This final prototype also acts as a base for the final product.

 As mentioned earlier, this model is useful when all the detailed requirements are not known to the client before starting the project.
 It is also useful when the product to be developed is a complex one and similar product does not exist in the market.